 Mike Logsdon, Co-Founder & COO of loyalty platform Life.io, pointed out a “dismal” number: one in six can’t name their life insurance carrier.
 The industry wants to innovate but suffers from a legacy culture.

 Adam Erlebacher, CEO of Fabric agreed, and pointed out the irony of companies so thoughtful about using data to price risk being late to the Internet; the industry has focused on building product rather than on delivering great customer experiences.
+For now, the life insurance industry needs to improve further in order to satisfy its customers.
+If it fails to do so, reaching out to a life insurance policy buyer like Paradigm Settlements might become more commonplace in the future.

 Ty said that insurance has a branding issue; it’s the only industry where there’s an inherent conflict between the customer and provider.
 When one wins, the other loses.
 He also cited the Urban Dictionary definition of insurance: “A business that involves selling people promises to pay later that are never fulfilled.”